History of typhoid fever

-Ancient Greece & Typhoid fever
+Ancient Greece and typhoid fever

-In 430 BCE, a plague killed one-third of the population of Athens, including their leader Pericles.
+In 430 BC, a plague killed one-third of the population of Athens, including their leader Pericles.
 Following this disaster, the balance of power shifted from Athens to Sparta, ending the Golden Age of Pericles that had marked Athenian dominance in the Greek ancient world.
 The ancient historian Thucydides also contracted the disease, but he recovered and wrote about the plague.
 His writings are the primary source of information on this outbreak, and modern academics and medical scientists consider typhoid fever the most likely cause.
 In 2006, a study detected DNA sequences similar to those of the bacterium responsible for typhoid fever in dental pulp extracted from a burial pit dated to the time of the outbreak.

 The cause of the plague has long been disputed and other scientists have disputed the findings, citing serious methodologic flaws in the dental pulp-derived DNA study.
 The disease is most commonly transmitted through poor hygiene habits and public sanitation conditions; during the period in question related to Athens above, the whole population of Attica was besieged within the Long Walls and lived in tents.